 Early Origins of the Hubly family

 The surname Hubly was first found in Hampshire where Bernard Hubold was listed at Winton in 1148.
 A few years later Henry Hubaut, Hubald, Hubalt was listed in the Pipe Rolls of Warwickshire in 1205 and in the same year Hubald de Bereford was listed in the Pipe Rolls of Herefordshire.
 Hugo Hubald, Hubolt was listed in the Domesday Book of 1086.

 Early History of the Hubly family

-Another 121 words (9 lines of text) covering the years 1148 and 1199 are included under the topic Early Hubly History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hubly research.
+Another 61 words (4 lines of text) covering the years 1148 and 1199 are included under the topic Early Hubly History in all our PDF Extended History products and printed products wherever possible.

 Hubly Spelling Variations

 Hubly has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Hubly have been found, including Hubble, Hubel, Hubell, Hubbold, Hubbald, Hubball and others.